-Tattoo scabbing on your first piece of ink can be extremely worrying if you’re not sure of the whole tattoo healing process.
+Tattoo scabbing on your first piece of ink can be extremely worrying if you’re not sure what's supposed to happen throughout the tattoo healing process.

 Most people love an alcoholic beverage, and some do more that others.
-Generally though, it’s not a very good idea to drink alcohol before or after getting a tattoo for several reasons.
-This article explains why.
+Generally, though, it’s not a very good idea to drink alcohol before or after getting a tattoo for several reasons.

-Straight after getting your lovely new tattoo you’re probably wondering whether it’s safe or not to have a shower.
-The short answer is yes, you can shower after getting a new tattoo, BUT you must be careful, and there are a few instructions to follow to ensure that you don’t do any damage to the tattoo.
+Straight after getting your lovely new tattoo, you’re probably wondering whether it’s safe or not to have a shower.
+The short answer is yes, you can shower after getting a new tattoo, but you must be careful, and there are a few instructions to follow to ensure you don’t do any damage to your new ink.

-After getting a brand new tattoo done at the studio you will want to make sure that you look after it as best as you can, especially during the healing period.
-Swimming after getting a tattoo isn't very good for your newest piece of ink and this article explains why.
+After getting a brand new tattoo, you'll want to make sure you look after it as best as you possible can, especially during the initial and highly important healing period.
+Swimming after a tattoo is highly discouraged for a few weeks, and this article explains the exact reasons why.

 When you have a brand new tattoo, the number one thing you must do is ensure that your tattoo heals as best as it possibly can - therefore you must make sure that your tattoo is treated with the best and most useful products available.
 In this article we review the best antibacterial soaps for tattoos during the initial healing stages.

 Don’t ruin your tattoo by using wrong or low quality products.